invap/rt-monitor-example-app/README.md

 │   ├── class-diagram.png             # Class diagram of the software layer of the system
 │   ├── hardware-software-system.png  # Systems design
 │   └── ssp-software.png              # SSP diagram
+├── rt_monitor_components/            # Components implementing the digital twins of the components used in the (different versions of the) example
+├── specification/                    # Definition of the analysis framework │   ├── 12bitsreading.protosympy      # │
+│   ├── additionbound.protopy         # │
+│   ├── bariscorrect.protosmt2        # │ Properties to be checked at different points in the SSP
+│   │...                              # │ the SSP
+│   ├── init_time_bound               # │
+│   ├── spec_gr.toml                  # Specification of the SSP in graph format
+│   └── spec_regex.toml               # Specification of the SSP in regular expression format
 ├── COPYING                           # Licence of the project ├── makefile                          # Make file for building the different versions of the application └── README.md                         # Read me file of the project